oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 This specification extends the OAuth 2.0 {{RFC6749}} token response defined in Section 5.1 with the additional parameter `auth_session`, defined in {{auth-session}}.

-The response MAY include an `auth_session` parameter which the client is expected to include on a subsequent request to the authorization challenge endpoint.
-The `auth_session` parameter MAY also be included even if the authorization code was obtained through a traditional OAuth authorization code flow rather than the flow defined by this specification.

 An example successful token response is below:

     HTTP/1.1 200 OK